return42/sphkerneldoc/linux_src_doc/net/tipc/bcast_c.rst

     dest count as percentage of cluster size where send method changes

 bc_threshold
-    calculated drom rc_ratio; if dests > threshold use broadcast
+    calculated from rc_ratio; if dests > threshold use broadcast

 ..
 This file was automatic generated / don't edit.